iAvoe/Manual-Subnetting-Notes/README.md

 -----

-# Compute actual senarios in full speed
+# Deal with actual senarios with ease

 ### Example 1: 172.16.28.252, wlcd 0.0.15.255